BalaElangovan/BalaElangovan/README.md

 ![banner](https://github.com/BalaElangovan/BalaElangovan/blob/main/intro1.gif)

 Hi, I'm Bala.
-I'm currently pursuing my master's degree in Data Science and Analytics.
-I don't have any impressive work to showcase, but I'm actively learning and building my portfolio from scratch.
-So, This readme file is gonna updated soon with some cool projects :)
+Enthusiastic data professional with a strong foundation in Data Science and Analytics, backed by a post-graduate degree.
+Proficient in SQL, Python, Azure, Apache Airflow, ETL, Bash and experienced in GitHub, Linux, data lake and data warehouse concepts.
+Skilled in Data Engineering, Data Analytics, and adept at building robust data pipelines.
+Actively engaged in creating innovative projects centred around data pipelining and Azure cloud solutions.
+I do read a lot of blogs and I do write blogs on my own.

-I code on Python and I'm pretty fluent with basic libraries like Numpy, pandas, matplotlib etc. I do read a lot of blogs and I do write blogs on my own.
+During my undergraduate years, I honed my skill in web application penetration through bug bounty programs, earning recognition on the Hall of Fame boards of prominent companies including BlackBerry, HealthifyMe, and 15+ companies.

-I'm really good at automating in bash and I was a former Web-App Pentester (bug bounty hunter) with 15+ acknowledgements and hall-of-fame from several companies which includes Blackberry, Coursera, canva and much more.
+Actively seeking Entry-level Data Engineering and Analytics Roles.